petroemil/NUI.PoC/README.md

 ## [Touchpad v2](NUI.Touchpad)

-My first experiment is a slightly different approach to the touchpad that we all know very well with all of its limitations.
+My first experiment is a different approach to the touchpad that we all know very well with all of its limitations.

 I wanted to design an interaction model that is closer to a real mouse and enables some interactions that were not possible with a touchpad, or if they were, they were a bit awkward.